-A student whose semester and cumulative GPA is below 2.0 at the end of a semester of academic probation or continued academic probation will be dismissed from the College.
+A student whose semester and cumulative GPA is below 2.0 at the end of a semester of academic probation, continued academic probation, or probation after dismissal will be dismissed from the College.
 He/she may appeal the academic dismissal in writing to the Dean of Instruction within 10 working days of receiving the notification of academic dismissal.
 (Policy Haw 7.520)